wp-plugins/wp-easy-gallery/readme.txt

 Please consider a donation to the author of prettyPhoto in order to support the project!

-<a href='http://labs.hahncreativegroup.com/wordpress-plugins/'>Plugins for WordPress</a> by HahnCreativeGroup.
+<a href='http://labs.hahncreativegroup.com/wordpress-plugins/'>WordPress Plugins</a> by HahnCreativeGroup.

 == Screenshots ==